geogardenclub/geogardenclub.github.io/docs/user-guide/gardens.md

 # Gardens

-:::tip How (and why!) to define a garden
+:::tip How (and why!) to define gardens.
 :::

 You can define any number of gardens as a member of GeoGardenClub.
 Many members will define just one garden.
 But you could also define more than one, say a "front yard garden" and a "back yard garden", or maybe a "herb garden" and a "produce garden".